MrG-Force/symmetrical-garbanzo-api/README.md

-This is a simple Api that generates a set of fake Art works with the following schema:
+# A Faker API
+You can do two things with this project:
+* Run a very simple API using `json-server`.
+* Generate a set of "Fake art works".

+The json you'll get has the following schema:
 ```json
 {
   "$schema": "http://json-schema.org/draft-04/schema#",